 Cons: Runs a little short for their size

 A slightly more narrow and stylish version of Keen hiking shoes, the Alamosa is a comfy, lightweight shoe for hiking.
-Waterproof and less meshy and therefore less breathable than the Keen Voyageur – Women's, the Alamosas also seem to have a more durable sole.
+Waterproof and less meshy, and therefore less breathable, than the otherwise similar Keen Voyageur - Women's, the Alamosas also seem to have a more durable sole as well.
 These are one of the lightest hiking shoes we evaluated, so they are an excellent choice if you are trying to shed pounds from your hiking kit.

 A lightweight shoe that holds your foot securely, the Alamosa feels great to wear.
 They run a little short in length compared to other shoes of their size, which is not ideal for hiking, but if you try them on first you can ensure to get a proper fit.
 They are narrower and have less room in the toe box than the Keen Voyageur - Women's, so would be better for women with narrow feet.

 With a torsion stability shank, these shoes provide great support for such a light shoe.

 The soles on the Alamosas have 4mm lugs, which is pretty deep, and provides great traction.
 As an added benefit, the outside center of the sole under the bridge of the foot has extra hard plastic covering the exposed EVA of the sole.
 The Voyageurs and Targhee II's do not have this feature, and that part of the sole wears out first.
 This extra piece looks as if it will extend the life of the sole somewhat.